 Dad, “I mean don’t steal fruit, and go right away when your mother calls.”

 “Once upon a time, when I was a kid, I wanted to be a superhero.
 I believed that all I needed to fly was a cape.
 So I took a towel, tied it around my neck, and jumped out of our second story window.
-My neck got caught on the closeline on the way down, I flipped a 360, and landed on the cement on my back.
+My neck got caught on the closeline on the way down, I flipped a 360, and landed back first on the cement.
 I learned that day that I could not fly.”

 At this point I pipe in, “But I still think you are Superman.”
 For a moment my perpetually goofy father looks like he might show emotion, but he chokes it back, tickles my brothers and I, and tucks us into our rat’s nest before saying prayers and leaving us alone with the geckos… thankfully the ones in Hawaii were neither turquoise nor armed with saber like teeth.

 I saw street after street of rickety shacks frankenstiened out of bits of cement, corrugated tin, bamboo, rebar, and wood scraps.
-I kept expecting to find myself in a more…well for lack of a better word, civilized neighborhood but suddenly I realized we were parked in front of a tall metal gate in a neighborhood that looked much like the rest that we had passed through.
+I kept expecting to find myself in a more…well, for lack of a better word... civilized neighborhood.
+Suddenly, I realized we were parked in front of a tall metal gate in a neighborhood that looked much like the rest that we had passed through.
 The house before me was a solid cement structure held in with firmly grilled windows and a high wall topped with broken glass.
 I slowly turned around to be met by the curious gaze of a group of small children, some of whom were almost as grubby as the mangy dogs playing in the gutter behind them.
 The other side of the street was a row of cramped ramshackle hovels.

 Now my dad was no longer just a superhero in my eyes because he had conquered killer geckos, or saved the world from destruction by bamboo cannon, he was a hero because he, with the miracle of the gospel and help of his family, had conquered generations of poverty and near illiteracy.
 He had saved my world from the villan of socio-economic stangnacy that had always lurked just out of sight at the edges of my childhood bedtime fairytales.